 Peter and his wife moved to Tasmania in 2003.
 Two years later, Peter decided to retrain and he completed a Tour Guiding course at TAFE.
 He had found his niche – with a passion for all things Tasmanian – especially the history, he loves telling people as much as he can about our wonderful state.
 Peter says: “The Hobart Historic Walk is an icon and it is my favourite!
 I would love to meet you and take you on any of our walking tours.”

 After many walking trips in Tasmania’s wilderness John left his desk job in Adelaide, South Australia, and moved to Tasmania in 2001.
-After completing a tourism training course majoring in tour guiding, he commenced work with Premier Travel Tasmania, leading tours ranging from short historic walks in Hobart to ten day tours around the island.
+After completing a tourism training course majoring in tour guiding, he commenced work with a local tour operator, leading tours ranging from short historic walks in Hobart to ten day tours around the island.
 John enjoys meeting travellers from all around the world and showing them his adopted island home.
 He still also finds time to walk in wild regions all around the state.